kubernetes-study-guide/Kubernetes-Study-Guide/Section-01-Course-Overview/03_Accessing_Course_Notes/transcript.md

-Chrome -> vscode

-Each video comes with it's course notes.
-They contain copies of the commands and example files that I used in the videos.
+Each video comes with it's own set of course notes.
+These course notes provides information specific for that the particular video.
+They include:

+- copies of the commands and example files that I used.
+So after watching a video you can then try following along on your local workstation.
-So after watching a video I recommend that you take a look at these notes and try following along on your local workstation.
-I cannot stress enough how important it is that you practice by doing, rather than just watching the videos.
-It will help you to get comfortable with using Kubernetes and will help to bed in what you learn.

-There can be several ways to perform the same kubernetes task.
-When that's the case I'll Usually go over 1, or maybe 2 approaches in the video and I'll cover the rest in the course notes.
+- A section about alternative approaches - There can be several ways to perform the same task in Kubernets.
+When that's the case I'll Usually go over 1, or maybe 2 approaches in the video and I'll cover the others in the course notes.

-I've included links to any online resources that I mention in each video, such as github repos and blog articles, as well as links to the official documentations.
+- I've included links to any online resources, such as github repos and blog articles, as well as links to official documentations.
+Use these links if you're interested into exploring a particular video in more detail.

-In a lot of cases, I've added other sections in the course notes too, such as FAQs, common pitfalls, troubleshooting tips, terminologies, and etc.
+The course notes can also have sections for FAQs, common pitfalls, troubleshooting tips, terminologies, and so on.

-All these course notes are actually stored in a github repo, so feel free to fork it and make it your own.
+All these course notes are actually stored under a single github repo, called the Kubernetes Study Guide, you can treat this as a companion study guide for this course. so feel free to fork it and add your own notes to them.